LETARTARE/QtPregen/README.md

     1- first install wizards 'cbqt4' and 'cbqt5',

-    2- then the patch 'svn10258-evPREGEN-0.8.5.patch' and recompile the modified source of the version 'Code::Blocks svn 10528',
+    2- then the patch 'svn10528-evPREGEN-0.8.5.patch' and recompile the modified source of the version 'Code::Blocks svn 10528',

-	3- then compile and install the plugin 'qtPregenForCB-xyz'
+	3- then with 'C::B-svn 10528' compile and install the plugin 'qtPregenForCB-xyz'
-        - change the local variable 'CB = $(#cb10528)' in agreement with your global 'cb10258' which should identify sources of 'Code::Blocks'
+        - change the local variable 'CB = $(#cb10528)' in agreement with your global 'cb10528' which should identify sources of 'Code::Blocks'

 5- Using